President, Mount St. Mary's University

 He is a frequent keynote speaker at professional conferences and has made keynote addresses and invited speeches in 46 states.
 Dr. Powell is the founding director of the University of Connecticut Program for Disabilities, and the founder of the Sibling Information Network.

-Dr. Powell and his wife, Irene Quinn Powell, have three children: Nicholas, Thomas Henry and Cathleen and three granddaughters Deta Kolo Johnson, Imelda Falao Johnson, and Morgan Enid Powell.
+Dr. Powell and his wife, Irene Quinn Powell, have seven children: Nicholas, Thomas Henry, Cathleen, Angelina, Nicodemos, Jaoa and Maria; and three granddaughters Deta Kolo Johnson, Imelda Falao Johnson, and Morgan Enid Powell.

 Dr. Powell can be reached by: